 As a continuation of our series on different pricing strategies and pricing methods, in this post we'll take a deeper look at Odd Even pricing.
 This pricing strategy looks at the psychological effect that numbers have on the human brain, then uses that power to shape price perception.

-Curious about the other strategies in this pricing series?
+Curious about the other pricing strategies in this pricing series?
 Scroll to the bottom of the post to find links to other strategy-related posts.

 What is odd even pricing?